BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 You will also find below a helper for [just a skybox](/how_to/fast_build#create-default-skybox).

-When you look at the the following playground
+When you look at the following playground

 * [Playground Example Fast Build](https://www.babylonjs-playground.com/#MJNICE)